A pipeline for searching and fitting instrumental glitches in LISA data: Testing the reversible jump with simulated data

 Finally, Fig. \ref{cap:num_of_glitch} shows the number of estimated glitches in the data at zero temperature.
-Even though seven glitches were injected, the sampler prefers to have eight glitches, which means adding two ``ghost glitches'', since one of the injected ones is not recovered.
-The key difference between the ``ghost glitches'' and the missing one is that the amplitudes of the former are so low that the associated sampled value of $\beta_0$ and $\tau_0$ have no impact on the likelihood, and so, if such signals have significant prior support, they will readily be added and removed by the RJ step of the sampler. \\ The amplitude of the missing glitch is small enough to evade recovery, but not so low that the associated $\tau_0$ and $\beta_0$ have no impact on the likelihood, thus glitches with a similar amplitude are less likely to be accepted.
-Therefore, only values of $\tau_0$ and $\beta_0$ in the right portion of the parameter space give high enough likelihood.
-To conclude, the addition of ``ghost glitches'' is the result of allowing for low-amplitude glitches in the prior, which can be used to fit random excursions in the instrumental noise.
-As these fictitious glitches do not absorb much of the power in the data, this does not impact noise estimation, but nonetheless there are techniques to mitigate this effect.
+Even though seven glitches were injected, the sampler prefers to have eight glitches, which means adding two ``ghost glitches", since one of the injected ones is not recovered.
+The key difference between the ``ghost glitches'' and the missing one is that the amplitudes of the former are so low that the associated sampled value of $\beta_0$ and $\tau_0$ have no impact on the likelihood, and so, if such signals have significant prior support, they will readily be added and removed by the RJ step of the sampler.
+The amplitude of the missing glitch is small enough to evade recovery, but no so low that the associated $\tau_0$ and $\beta_0$ have no impact on the likelihood.
+Therefore, only values of $\tau_0$ and $\beta_0$ in the right portion of the parameter space give high enough likelihood, and glitches with amplitude similar to that of the missing glitch are less likely to be accepted.
+The addition of ``ghost glitches'' is the result of allowing for low-amplitude glitches in the prior, which can be used to fit random excursions in the instrumental noise.
+As these fictitious glitches do not absorb much of the power in the data, this does not impact noise estimation, but nonetheless, there are techniques to mitigate this effect.
 One approach, used for example in \cite{Littenberg_2020} in the context of including white dwarf binaries in the LISA Global Fit, is to use a stricter prior on the SNR of the white dwarf binaries that are proposed to be added. \\